Event Tree Analysis (ETA) — What It Is and How It Works

 • Communicate complex risk scenarios to stakeholders

 Event Tree Analysis is a simple yet powerful tool.
-Whether you're working in process safety, energy, manufacturing, or infrastructure — ETA helps you prepare for the unexpected, communicate risk, and make better decisions.
+Whether you are working in process safety, energy, manufacturing, or infrastructure — ETA helps you prepare for the unexpected, communicate risk, and make better decisions.

 We use cookies